acterglobal/a3/.changes/3013-link-style-correction.md

-- [Fixed] : Link on chat message is now have better visibility with back color contrast
+- [Fixed] : Link on chat message is now have better visibility with back color contrast.